 “Considering that this is the first time that moa sex ratios have been analysed from archaeological sites, the male excess we observed is intriguing, but additional bones from other archaeological sites will need to be sexed and dated to confirm if males were indeed preferential targets.”

 The researchers are now calculating the age of the various bone and egg fragments to try to work out the relative contribution of predation on moa birds and eggs in their study of extinction dynamics.

 The researchers in this article are not sure why there were an excess of male moa in the sites they have analysed, so they give several possible reasons.
 This is an example of the tentative nature of science.
-Your students may like to try this activity, which will help them understand the self-correcting nature of science, the tentative nature of scientific knowledge and science as an on-going endeavour.
+Your students may like to try the Scrambled sentence activity, to help them understand the self-correcting nature of science, the tentative nature of scientific knowledge and science as an on-going endeavour.